- Canary Islands

 Chances are there won’t be many more people on the beach at that hour, so you may as well have the place to yourselves.

 This is one of those experiences that is hard to describe in words, an experience that will become unforgettable.

-The only disadvantage to stay and see the sunset at Cofete is that you will have to drive at night on the dirt road towards Morro Jable.
-For me it’s worth it, but it depends on the driver and the car that you have.
+The only disadvantage of staying and seeing the sunset at Cofete is that you will have to drive at night on the dirt road towards Morro Jable.
+For me, it’s worth it, but it depends on the driver and the car that you have.